 Bags packed I was thrilled to head out to The Fairmont Le Chateau Montebello Hotel which is 1 hour outside of Ottawa in Montebello, Quebec.
-The cedar chateau is the world’s largest log cabin and the national landmark has hosted a variety distinguished guests such as Governor Generals, a variety of Canadian Prime Ministers, His Majesty Emperor Akihito of Japan, Princess Juliana of Netherlands, Princess Grace of Monaco and even Bing Crosby!
+The cedar chateau is the world’s largest log cabin and the national landmark has hosted a variety of distinguished guests such as Governor Generals, a variety of Canadian Prime Ministers, His Majesty Emperor Akihito of Japan, Princess Juliana of Netherlands, Princess Grace of Monaco and even Bing Crosby!

 Upon checking in I was highly impressed by The Fairmont Le Chateau Montebello which makes the rustic log chateau feel very luxurious.
 It was not surprising to discover the hotel won Condé Nast Traveler Readers’ Choice Award in 2016 as throughout my stay I was provided me with amazing customer service.
 From a speedy check-in, attentive waiters, to small unexpected surprises such as the hotel’s valet that provided me with cold water when driving home, throughout my stay I found the staff to be extremely attentive.